-- a company acts or proposes to act illegally or ultra vires; - the act complained of, although not ultra vires, could only be effected duly if authorized by more than a simple majority vote that has not been obtained; and - those who control the company are perpetrating a "fraud on the minority."
+- · a company acts or proposes to act illegally or ultra vires; - the act complained of, although not ultra vires, could only be effected duly if authorized by more than a simple majority vote that has not been obtained; and - those who control the company are perpetrating a "fraud on the minority."

 Indemnification of Directors and Executive Officers and Limitation of Liability.
 Cayman Islands law does not limit the extent to which a company's memorandum and articles of association may provide for indemnification of officers and directors, except to the extent any such provision may be held by the Cayman Islands courts to be contrary to public policy, such as to provide indemnification against civil fraud or the consequences of committing a crime.
-[Our post-offering memorandum and articles of association provide that that we shall indemnify our officers and directors against all actions, proceedings, costs, charges, expenses, losses, damages or liabilities incurred or sustained by such directors or officer, other than by reason of such person's dishonesty, willful default or fraud, in or about the conduct of our company's business or affairs (including as a result of any mistake of judgment) or in the execution or discharge of his duties, powers, authorities or discretions, including without prejudice to the generality of the foregoing, any costs, expenses, losses or liabilities incurred by such director or officer in defending (whether successfully or otherwise) any civil proceedings concerning our company or its affairs in any court whether in the Cayman Islands or elsewhere.]
+Under our ninth amended and restated memorandum and articles of association, which became effective immediately prior to the completion of our 2022 offering, to the fullest extent permissible under Cayman Islands law every director and officer of our company shall be indemnified against all actions, proceedings, costs, charges, losses, damages and expenses incurred or sustained by him by reason of any act done or omitted in or about the execution of their duty in their respective offices or trusts.
 This standard of conduct is generally the same as permitted under the Delaware General Corporation Law for a Delaware corporation.

-In addition, we have entered into indemnification agreements with our directors and executive officers that provide such persons with additional indemnification beyond that provided in our post-offering amended and restated memorandum and articles of association.
+In addition, we have entered into indemnification agreements with our directors and executive officers that provide such persons with additional indemnification beyond that provided in our ninth amended and restated memorandum and articles of association.